 Roll on 13 years and I'm now a Lactation Consultant (IBCLC) and Doula.
 I also run a supportive parent and baby group.

-In 2016 I also set up a website for parents in my local area, to keep them updated with all the groups, classes & activities on offer.
+In 2016 I set up a website for parents in my local area, to keep them updated with all the groups, classes & activities on offer.
 I’ve learnt so much over the years, surrounding myself with bumps, boobs & babies.
 More recently I felt it was about time for some formal training.
 I chose to train as a Doula with Kicki Hansard, as she’s highly regarded in her field.
 I’ve also trained in mental health support, pelvic floor & first aid.
 For infant sleep I’ve trained with Durham Infancy & Sleep Centre, & with Lyndsey Hookway IBCLC.
 To learn more about colic, reflux & allergies I chose the Babyem course, tutored by Shel Banks IBCLC.
 I’m now a Certified Breastfeeding Specialist too.

 Yes, I am fussy about who I train with, because I want the best evidence-based information and professional experience to learn from.

 I've really enjoy learning & putting everything into practice.

 - Feel prepared for what to expect in those early days & weeks with your new baby

 - Be one step ahead of the common things which cause parents to worry

 - Be more likely to reach your own breastfeeding goals

 - Be supported, listened to & respected in a non-judgemental way